kudobuilder/kudo/keps/0035-json-schema-export.md

 An attribute of type "string".
 This attribute describes a top-level group used for this parameter.

 `advanced`
 An attribute of type "boolean" that indicates that this parameter is for advanced configuration and can be hidden by default.
 Defaults to "false".
-Parameters that have "advanced=true" *must* have a default value, as they might not be visible at first
+Parameters that have "advanced=true" *must* have a default value, as they might not be visible immediately.

 `hint`
 An attribute of type "string" that should provide a short description about the syntax of this parameter.
 Usually shown below the actual input element.

 `enum`
 An array of values that are allowed to be used.
 Each entry must be of the type defined by the `type` attribute.
 If a default is specified, it must be listed as well.

+Example:

 ```yaml
   - name: NODE_DOCKER_IMAGE_PULL_POLICY